 About Nate Clark

-After graduating with a BFA in Musical Theater from FSU's School of Theater, Nate Clark began his career performing on stage in New York as well as for regional theaters across the country.
-Early credits included Claudio in Much Ado About Nothing and Demetrius in Titus Andronicus at the Virginia Shakespeare Festival1, Desire Caught By The Tail at the Union Square Theater, and The Last Sunday In June2,3 at the Caldwell Theater.
+Nate began his career performing onstage in New York as well as for regional theaters across the country.
+Early credits include Claudio in Much Ado About Nothing and Demetrius in Titus Andronicus at the Virginia Shakespeare Festival1, Desire Caught By The Tail at the Union Square Theater, and The Last Sunday In June2,3 at the Caldwell Theater.
 His acting has been noted for a "subtle and affecting performance4" and a “fresh delivery”5 of classical text.

 1. [O’Connor, J., and K. Goodland.
 A Directory of Shakespeare in Performance Since 1991: Volume 3, USA and Canada (Springer, 2016), 1432, 1861.]↩